mindofai/mindofai.github.io/_posts/2017-8-13-Implementing Localization with Xamarin.Forms.md

 <img src="{{site.baseurl}}/LOC-2.png"/>

 Enough with the jokes.
 In all seriousness, Internationalization is the process of making your code capable of displaying different languages and adapting its display for different locales.
 This is also called globalization.
-So, some of you might be wondering what is i18n?
-If you look at it, between the i and n, there are 18 letters.
-These are called numeronyms.
-That’s pretty much it.

 ## B-b-but, why???